.

 Introduction

-Canada, then as now, is a smaller market, which at the time had two vaguely equal MoPar dealer chains; Chrysler-Plymouth-Fargo Truck and DeSoto-Dodge-Dodge Truck.
-The decision to make Valiant available to all Chrysler Canada dealers was probably based on smaller volume, which in turn may have been perceived as not enough to support two very similar compact cars.
-This kept Valiant as a separate entity in Canada for some years after that policy was abandoned in the States.
+Canada is a smaller market, which had two dealer chains — Chrysler-Plymouth-Fargo and DeSoto-Dodge.
+Making Valiant available to all Chrysler Canada dealers was probably based on smaller volume, which would not support two very similar cars with fairly low margins.
+Thus, Valiant stayed separate in Canada for years after that policy was abandoned in the States, giving the DeSoto-Dodge dealers a compact car.

-The differences between the two Valiants are in my opinion the result of these two different paths.
+The differences between the two Valiants are the result of these different paths.

 1961